List of countries | Ranking

 Military and security service personnel strengths

-the PA police and security forces have approximately 28,000 active personnel, including about 11,500 National Security Forces (2024)
+The PA police and security forces comprise approximately 28,000 active personnel, including about 11,500 National Security Forces (2024).

 Military equipment inventories and acquisitions